 - The server provides it to the browser.

 - The browser recognizes the Certificate Authority (CA) who had issued the SSL certificate and contacts it to know if the certificate is valid.

 - CA checks it and confirms its validity that it’s not revoked or expired.

-- Next, browser confirms other security standards – key lengths etc.
+- Next, the browser confirms other security standards – key lengths, etc.

-- It also checks that certificate domain matches the requested domain.
+- It also checks that the certificate domain matches the requested domain.

-- Web server decrypts the session key using its private key.
+- The web server decrypts the session key using its private key.

-- The web server sends the acknowledgement back that it is now encrypted with the session key.
+- The web server sends the acknowledgment back that it is now encrypted with the session key.

 - That’s it!
 All data transmission between the browser and the server is now safe and encrypted.